raymondworkshop/raymondworkshop/README.md

 Hi, I'm Raymond ZHAO Wenlong.
 I am a Technical Product Specialist in HK now.
-I likes working on engineering, product, culture, and the related business.
+I like building products, teams, and ourselves.

 I was a Technical Officer in HSUHK, RA (in Chinese University of Hong Kong, City University of Hong Kong, and Hong Kong Baptist University), and Lead Software Engineer in Alcatel-Lucent (now Nokia Corporation) and HKCREO (a Fintech startup).